 Contributors: Paolo G. Carozza, Clemens Sedmak, Séverine Deneulin, Simona Beretta, Dominic Burbidge, Matt Bloom, Deirdre Guthrie, Robert A. Dowd, Bruce Wydick, Travis J. Lybbert, Paul Perrin, Martin Schlag, Luigino Bruni, Lorenza Violini, Giada Ragone, Steve Reifenberg, Elizabeth Hlabse, Catherine E. Bolten, Ilaria Schnyder von Wartensee, Tania Groppi, Maria Sophia Aguirre, and Martha Cruz-Zuniga

 Paolo G. Carozza is professor of law at the University of Notre Dame and co-author of Italian Constitutional Justice in Global Context.

-“This is a very timely book and starts a fascinating conversation.
+“The Practice of Human Development and Dignity is a very timely book and starts a fascinating conversation.
 Doing dignity is a question of presence and relationship.
-Any intervention then should begin by offering my presence, my hearth, and that deep form of listening that opens the source of our shared dignity.” ~Mathias Nebel, co-editor of Searching for the Common Good
+Any intervention then should begin by offering my presence, my hearth, and that deep form of listening that opens the source of our shared dignity.” —Mathias Nebel, co-editor of Searching for the Common Good